-#648 INTRODUCTION TO ART Credit: .50 Semester Prerequisite: None Grades: All Fee charged This foundation class will focus on compo also survey Art History through contempo ach element in-depth.
-Student will #658 DRAWING AND PAINTING Credit: .50 Semester Prerequisite: Intro to Art Grades: All Fee charged Students will begin with figure drawing ar moving to still-life, illustration/commercial Students will also explore the use of Colo at a beginner's level. art and experimental technic ques. #668 CRAFTS Credit: .50 Semester Prerequisite: Intro to Art Grades: All Fee charged This course will focus on the beginning le glass in such techniques as batik, ename #678 SCULPTURE Credit: .50 Semester Prerequisite: Intro to Art Grades: All Fee charged
+#648 INTRODUCTION TO ART Credit: .50 Semester Prerequisite: None Grades: All Fee charged

+This foundation class will focus on composition in design, exploring each element in-depth.
+Student will also survey Art History through contemporary art.

+#658 DRAWING AND PAINTING Credit: .50 Semester Prerequisite: Intro to Art Grades: All Fee charged

+Students will begin with figure drawing and portrait and perspective to build basic drawing skills, while moving to still-life, illustration/commercial art and experimental techniques.

+Students will also explore the use of Color using various media such as chalk, watercolor, acrylic and oils at a beginner's level.

+#668 CRAFTS Credit: .50 Semester Prerequisite: Intro to Art Grades: All Fee charged

+This course will focus on the beginning level of fine art crafts.
+Students will explore fibers, metal and glass in such techniques as batik, enameling, glass fusing and jewelry.

+#678 SCULPTURE Credit: .50 Semester Prerequisite: Intro to Art Grades: All Fee charged